Introduction

 Promote local or shared files

 AIS can also promote files and directories to objects.
-The operation entails synchronous or asynchronus massively-parallel downloading of any accessible file source, including:
+The operation entails synchronous or asynchronous massively-parallel downloading of any accessible file source, including:

 • a local directory (or directories) of any target node (or nodes);